Skip to main content

 Source of ForfeitureDestination

-Answerer joined but didn’t submitanswer_bonus_pool → good answerers
+Answerer joined but didn’t submitanswer_bonus_pool goes to good answerers

-Judge joined but didn’t vote (others voted)ranker_bonus_pool → good judges
+Judge joined but didn’t vote (others voted)ranker_bonus_pool goes to good judges

-Judge joined but didn’t vote (nobody voted)answer_bonus_pool → answerers
+Judge joined but didn’t vote (nobody voted)answer_bonus_pool goes to answerers

-All answers bad — all answer stakesCombined pool → good judges
+All answers bad — all answer stakesCombined pool goes to good judges